Clemapfel/jluna/docs/multi_threading.md

 to_be_modified_lock = Base.ReentrantLock()
 ```

-Now, when a thread wants to modify `to_be_modified`, it first need to acquire this lock:
+Now, when a thread wants to modify `to_be_modified`, it first needs to acquire this lock:

 ```cpp
 // in cpp